 Mrs. Robert Locke founded the Beresford Cat Club in 1899 and was its first president.
 Mrs. Locke owned the first registered Siamese cats in America, Lockhaven Siam and Sally.
 Calif and Bangkok were bred from Siam and Sally Ward.
 It was said that Calif and Siam "carried all before them" at the Chicago show in 1902.

 Probably the first Siamese cat in America arrived during the presidency of Rutherford B. Hayes (1877-1881) as a gift from the American consul in Bangkok to the President's wife, Mrs. Lucy Webb Hayes.
 Mrs. Hayes was notified that a Siamese cat consigned to her had arrived from Hong Kong on January 3, 1879.
 It was transported to San Francisco on the steam-powered SS Belgic, with charges prepaid by the consul in Bangkok.
 The cat had been placed in the charge of the ship's purser until San Francisco and thence was sent by express to Washington.
 After the cat's safe arrival at the White House, she was named Siam, and soon became a much-admired favorite.
+Many legends surround the Siamese cat, and there is one particularly endearing myth which associates the creation of the Siamese with the journey of Noah's Ark.

 In a story from a book entitled Animals and Man, by George Cansdale, a description was given of the boredom of the animals in the Ark during their long journey, and of their ways of alleviating it.
 The Siamese, it says, originated through interspecies mating, with the ape falling in love with the lioness who then produced the first cat.
 This type of mating leaves much to imagination but, so the story goes, it gave birth to the character of the Siamese, which is said to have the "attributes of an ape and the bravery of the lion".
-The Siamese cat originated from Thailand, formerly known as Siam.
-These cats were held in such high esteem in their native country that no one except the King and members of the royal family were permitted to own them.
-They were originally known as Royal points.

 Written records reveal that Siamese cats, in their country of origin, were venerated as guardians of the temples.
 When a person of high rank died, it was usual to select one of these cats to receive the dead person's soul.
 The cat was then removed from the royal household and sent to one of the temples to spend the rest of its days living a ceremonial life of great luxury, with monks and priests as its servants.
 These cats were reputed to eat the finest foods from gold plate and to recline on cushions made of the most opulent materials, which had been provided by the departed one's relatives in an attempt to receive good fortune and blessings.
 Once they became temple cats, they were supposed to have special powers and could intercede for the soul of the dead person.